inform-health-informatics/emap_documentation/Glossary.md

 - <a id="adt">**ADT**</a>

-	Admission, Discharge and Transport Data.
+	Admission, Discharge and Transfer Data.

 - <a id="atos">**ATOS**</a>